Complete Guide to Protecting 7 Attack Vectors

-Effective attack surface risk management (ASRM) starts with proactive defense of initial attack vectors instead of reactive defense after the malicious actors have breached your network.
-According to IBM, attack vectors with longer mean times to identify and contain were among the most expensive types of breaches.
+Effective attack surface risk management (ASRM) starts with proactive defence of initial attack vectors instead of reactive defence after the malicious actors have breached your network.
+According to IBM, attack vectors with longer mean times to identify and contain were amongst the most expensive types of breaches.
 In this blog, I review the seven key initial attack vectors to help CISOs and security leaders strengthen their ASRM security strategy and reduce cyber risk.

 Seven initial attack vectors

 The risks: Email remains the most common initial attack vector for cybercriminals due to the ease in nature.
 In 2021, 74.1% (33.6 million) of the total threats blocked by Trend Micro were email threats — a 101% increase from 2020.
 And the cost of these attacks is growing as well; according to Ponemon’s 2021 Cost of Phishing Study, phishing attacks cost enterprises nearly $15 million annually, or more than $1,500 per employee.

 What enterprises can do: Go beyond native email security by choosing a vendor with layered defence:

 1. Email gateway leveraging AI, ML, behavioural analysis, and authorship analysis

 2. Cloud application security broker (CASB) analyses emails in the inbox by scanning links/attachments and emails between peers to prevent compromised accounts from phishing other employees